 Hall Farm - "Farmhouse.
 Late C17 with C19 alterations.
 Whitewashed rendered clay walls, graduated Welsh slate roof with lower courses of sandstone slates, ridge brick chimney stacks.
 2 storeys, 7 bays.
-2 C20 doors in plain painted stone surrounds; 2- and 3- casement windows in C19
+2 C20 doors in plain painted stone surrounds; 2- and 3- casement windows in C19 plain painted stone surrounds; 2 first floor Yorkshire sash windows on extreme right are probably in original painted surrounds".

-- plain painted stone surrounds; 2 first floor Yorkshire sash windows on extreme right are probably in original painted surrounds". - 6.20 Historic England acknowledges that: "with over 400,000 entries on the National Heritage List for England many of which are over 20 years old, we realise that there may be a number of minor errors ...".
+- 6.20 Historic England acknowledges that: "with over 400,000 entries on the National Heritage List for England many of which are over 20 years old, we realise that there may be a number of minor errors ...".
 Historic England in respect of describing the limitations of the list entry and how much weight should be attached to actual list descriptions highlights that: "the answer will depend on the description in question, but in general the entry should not be relied upon for a detailed assigning of special interest.
 The description may be a useful starting point for understanding the claims to special interest, but it will not be the last word.
 Originally, list entries were brief and intended to help with identification.
 In recent decades, particularly since the start of post-war listing, greater efforts have been made to explain the history of a building and to outline its claims to special interest.
-Modern List entries (since around 2005) are thus fuller than earlier ones, and it is fair to say that the more recent the description, the more helpful it is likely to be". - 6.21 Due to the descriptive nature of the list, Historic England's listing details describes the grade II listed building directly opposite the application site, Fairfield, as a late 18th Century dwelling.
-The accuracy of Historic England's listing description has previously been questioned by a third party however no revisions to the listing description have been provided by Historic England.
-For further details it would be the case that a statement of significance can be undertaken with Historic England to confirm the details and the historic relevance of different parts of the listed buildings.
-Historic England has been asked whether such a statement and update of the listing description is currently being considered however no confirmation of this has been received. - 6.22 In the case of Fairfield, later research on clay dabbin buildings found in the publication 'The building of the clay dabbins of the Solway Plain' undertaken by Nina Jennings considers the property to be 17th century.
+Modern List entries (since around 2005) are thus fuller than earlier ones, and it is fair to say that the more recent the description, the more helpful it is likely to be". - 6.21 The NHLE describes the grade II listed building direction opposite the application site, Fairfield, as: "late 18th Century".
+The accuracy of Historic England's listing description has previously been questioned by a third party and the reliance of the council upon the listing detail. - 6.22 The accuracy of the NHLE, in the case of Fairfield, due to later research on clay dabbin buildings found in the publication 'The building of the clay dabbins of the Solway Plain' undertaken by Nina Jennings considers the property to be 17th century.
 Clay Dabbin buildings are of a diminishing resource in the Solway Plain and Nina Jennings is notable in her work on identifying the remaining buildings in the area. - 6.23 Without the endorsement of Historic England in terms of the description of the listed building it would be difficult to confirm the significance of the claims that the listed building description is incorrect.
 It should however be noted that the work of Nina Jennings is a material consideration and has been referenced by conservation experts in the area who deal with clay dabbin buildings.
-Nina Jennings publication is also referenced within the submitted Heritage Impact Assessment. - 6.24 Therefore. for members consideration it would be advisable to take account of the clay dabbin references as well as the descriptive listing when considering the impact on Fairfield and its setting.
-The overall appearance of Fairfield is that of a typical local Georgian dwelling with rendered walls and slate roof with small sliding sash windows.
-The dwelling is set back within its plot, partially screened from the roadside by tall hedging, beyond which are lawned gardens.
+Nina Jennings publication is also referenced within the submitted Heritage Impact Assessment.